mendix/docs/content/en/docs/refguide/runtime/mendix-client/_index.md

 ### 2.13 Runtime Server

-The Runtime Server waits for requests from the Mendix Client, processes the request, and returns the requested data, plus any additional state information where appropriate.
+The Runtime Server waits for requests from the Mendix Client, processes the request, and returns the requested data (plus any additional state information where appropriate).
 This is done through a private API called *xas*.

 It will also notify the Mendix Client when changes are made to the app, and allows developers to connect a debugger to the client to debug nanoflows.